 The Positive List

-The Foreign Direct Investment (FDI) Law provided for the formation of a foreign direct investment committee (the Committee) that was tasked, among other things, with submitting to the Cabinet an initial list of activities and sectors in which increased foreign ownership is to be permitted.
-This list of eligible sectors and economic activities has now been approved by the Cabinet and is known as the positive list.
+The Law on Foreign Direct Investment (FDI) provided for the establishment of a Committee on Foreign Direct Investment (CFDI) which was entrusted, among others, with the submission to the Cabinet of an initial list of operations and sectors in which expanded foreign ownership could be allowed.
+This list of qualifying industries and economic operations, regarded as the positive list, has now been approved by the Cabinet.

-The positive list presently sets out 122 commercial activities conducted in relation to 13 commercial sectors.
-It is evident that the selection of sectors has been made on the basis of the UAE government’s determination of those sectors it considers will receive the greatest benefit from increased levels of foreign investment and that is capable of acting as long-term drivers for sustained economic growth.
+The positive list actually points out 122 commercial activities carried out in relation to 13 sectors of business.
+It is obvious that the selection of sectors has been made on the basis of the confidence of the UAE government of those sectors which it believes would benefit the most from higher levels of foreign investment and which are capable of serving as long-term drivers of sustainable economic development.

-The commercial sectors included on the positive list are:
+The following are the commercial industries listed on the positive list: